Skip to Main Content

 • Notice of Special Interest (NOSI): Research on HIV-associated Malignancies – expires September 08, 2026

 EGRP encourages investigator-initiated grant applications on infectious agents and cancer.
-It also joins with other NCI Divisions, and other components of the National Institutes of Health (NIH) to fund grant applications submitted in response to notices of funding opportunities.
-View the full list of EGRP funding opportunities.
+EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to funding opportunities.

-The NIH's National Institute of Allergy and Infectious Diseases (NIAID) also contains information about research funding opportunities related to infectious agents.
+The NIH's National Institute of Allergy and Infectious Diseases (NIAID) and Fogarty International Center also contain information about research funding opportunities related to infectious agents.

 Research Resources